nathantannar4/NTComponents/README.md

 * Maintain consistency and style with ease
     * Set global app defaults, such as color or font, that will be defaults in all NTComponent classes
+* New base class controllers to work with
 * Material color palette built in
-* Roboto font build in
 * Ripple effect for buttons and views available
 * Common icons built in
 * Programatic auto layout